 Let's take a look at the 10 most common places you'll find pharmacy technicians, including the salary, typical hour, and responsibilities for each.

 Before we dive in, if you're interested in becoming a pharmacy technician, check out our 4-Month Online Pharmacy Technician Program.
-It is cheaper and faster than most alternatives and we help you find a job after graduation.
+It is cheaper and faster than most alternatives and we provide support to help you find a job after graduation.

 1) Retail Pharmacies